Connect with us

 “Dito nababago ang speed limit…may mga naadjust dyan na speed limit na dati 60, 50.
 Mayroon ng 40 naadjust,” Ludovica said.

-(There had been changes in speed limits here.
 There were adjustments from previous speed limits 60, 50, while another had been adjusted to 40.)

 “Actually yung highway designed for speed talaga yan e.
 Pero due to lack of discipline ng mga motorists, maging motorcycle driver ka man, truck driver ka man, maging regular driver ka man, kotse or SUV.
 What is lacking is discipline pa rin,” Ludovica added, reacting to concerns aired by motorcycle riders that measures aimed at reducing speed limits only invite more road accidents.

 (Actually, the highway is really designed for speed.
-But due to motorists’ lack of discipline, whether you’re a motorcycle driver, or a truck driver, or even a regular car or SUV driver, there’s still lack of discipline.)
+But due to motorists’ lack of discipline, whether you’re a motorcycle driver, or a truck driver, or even a regular car or SUV driver, there’s still lack of discipline.

 Ludovica added that the new ordinance had also provided provisions on engineering designs and interventions and signages, and other measures seeking to address problems on road accidents.